colour-science/colour/README.rst

   -  Lab to XYZ.
   -  Lab to LCHab.
   -  LCHab to Lab.
-  -  uv to cct, duv.
+  -  uv to CCT, Duv.
-  -  cct, duv to uv.
+  -  CCT, Duv to uv.
+  -  D-illuminant CCT to xy.

 Convenience deprecated transformations: